Planning your new greenhouse

 What do I want to grow and how might this change in the future?

-What style of glasshouse is right for me?
+What style of greenhouse is right for me?

 How much can I afford to spend?